propertyhive/WP-Property-Hive/README.txt

 = Using the Property Hive core plugin you can quickly: =

 * Add property search to any existing theme
-* Allow users to filter properties with configurable search forms
+* Allow users to filter property listings with configurable search forms
 * Display search results
 * Create property details pages
 * Store and manage your properties in WordPress